tc39/notes/meetings/2016-09/sept-27.md

 MM: Does this allow users to detect whether an object is a Proxy?

-MS: Let's discuss the feature first
+MLS: Let's discuss the feature first

 SBI: Maybe, we'll have to think about this